 In general, people get FHA loans because they don't qualify for a conventional loan.
 They may not have enough money for a down payment, for example, or they may have weak credit.
 FHA still has standards for the loans it guarantees; they just have more wiggle room than conventional standards.

 Most borrowers with FHA loans must pay two kinds of mortgage insurance premiums: an upfront premium, paid at the time they take out the loan, and annual premiums.
-As of 2018, the upfront premium was 1.75 percent of the total loan amount.
+As of 2019, the upfront premium was 1.75 percent of the total loan amount.
 So if you borrowed $100,000, you'd pay $1,750.
 FHA allows you "roll" your upfront payment into your loan – meaning you'd actually borrow $101,750, with $100,000 going to buy the house, and $1,750 going for insurance.

 FHA requires down payments of at least 3.5 percent, meaning you can't finance more than 96.5 percent of the home's value.
-Annual premiums are set each year, and based on the loan's life as a "percentage of the expected average outstanding balance during the year," according to Lending Tree.
+Annual premiums are set each year and are based on the loan's life as a "percentage of the expected average outstanding balance during the year," according to Lending Tree.
 The percentage you are going to pay will depend on how long your loan was set to last, how much you borrow, and your LTV.
 In order to understand how the percentage is calculated, you’ll want to know how to calculate your LTV.

 Paying and Stopping Premiums

 Your premiums are included in your monthly mortgage payments; your lender forwards them to the FHA.
 As you make your mortgage payments, your LTV shrinks, and your premiums go down.
 You must pay premiums for at least five years; after that, you can cancel FHA mortgage insurance once the amount you owe is less than 78 percent of the home's value.

-- Zillow: What is an FHA Loan: The Complete Consumer Guide
+- Zillow: What Is an FHA Loan: The Complete Consumer Guide

 - Lending Tree: FHA Mortgage Insurance: What, Why and How Much